Isy89/GAN-in-Chemoinformatics/README.md

 The above formula was used to calculate the FTOXD using the means and co-variance matrices derived from the distributions obtained using the Tox21-FTOXD model.

-## Directories

-"tox21-model-for-FTOXD-evaluation": in this directory, the data, the trained tox21 model and the code used to implement it are stored.

-"Chemo-GAN": in this directory, the code used to train the Chemo-GAN, the model used to calcualte the FTOXD, an example of data used during training and a trained Chemo-GAN are stored.
-The full dataset can be provided if needed.

-"calculate-FTOXD": in this directory, a small program to calculate the FTOXD distance between two datasets containing SMILES strings is provided.
-This program was implemented to calculate the distance between generated SMILES strings and those of the original dataset.

-"Latent-Space-GAN": the code used to implement a Latent-Space-GAN, with the necessary models to run it, and the data are stored.